AMF film eradicates mosquitoes

 • Heavy shaded areas and long grasses

-Any place with still water or heavy vegetation can be enough of a breeding ground, and mosquitoes can especially thrive after flooding because of all the still water.
-They don’t need a flood, though.
-Since their eggs are so tiny, a mosquito can even use a single water bottle cap filled with water to lay eggs.
+Any place with still water or heavy vegetation can be a breeding ground, they thrive after flooding because of all the still water.
+Their eggs are so small, mosquitoes can use a water bottle cap filled with water to lay eggs.

 by Aquatic Technologies